The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Radiative Corrections to superallowed beta decays

 This relation is useful in the following sense.
-On the one hand, $\delta_\text{NS}$ can be computed explicitly with the current algebra approach, but it involves the summation over all nuclear intermediate states which is computationally more demanding.
-On the other hand, the ground-state nuclear matrix elements of effective two-body potentials are much easier to compute, but the theory precision is limited by the two unknown LECs.
+On the one hand, $\delta_\text{NS}$ can be computed explicitly with the current algebra approach, but it involves the summation over all nuclear intermediate states which can be computationally demanding. \red{In fact, the master formula of the current algebra formalism, Eq.\eqref{eq:T3GF}, is very similar to the amplitude of a two-neutrino double beta decay~\cite{Engel:2016xgb,Pirinen:2015sma}, both of which involve two nuclear matrix elements of electroweak currents in the numerator and an energy denominator, summing over all intermediate states.
+The main difference is that, in two-neutrino double beta decays the contributing intermediate states are restricted by kinematics, while in $\delta_\text{NS}$ such limitation does not exist since the loop momentum can take any value.} On the other hand, the ground-state nuclear matrix elements of effective two-body potentials are much easier to compute, but the theory precision is limited by the two unknown LECs, \red{similar to the case of neutrinoless double beta decay}.
 So, a useful way to make progress is to first choose a pair of superallowed transitions that can be easily handled in both methods.
 One then computes the LHS of Eq.\eqref{eq:deltaNSmatch} using the current algebra approach, and the RHS using the EFT approach.
 With that, we are able to extract the values of the two unknown LECs by the above matching relation.
 Once the LECs are known, one can proceed with the EFT approach for other transitions without being limited by their large theory uncertainties.
 Thus, we verify that the physics in the counterterms can indeed be obtained explicitly in the current algebra approach.